sumantripuraneni/secrets-sync-agent/README.md

 #### Secrets in Application Pod

-This agent can also be used as an init or sidecar conatiner, similar to creating secrets in OpenShift/K8 platform, this agent needs two configMaps, however the second ConfigMap would be different.
-Based on the information provided through configMap's, agents connects to Hashi vault, retrieve secrets and creates file(s) based secrets in a shared volumes for application (main) container to consume.
+This agent can also be used as an init or sidecar container to provide secrets to an application container through shared volumeMount.
+Similar to creating secrets in OpenShift/K8 platform, this agent needs two configMaps, however the second ConfigMap would be different.
+Based on the information provided in configMap's, agents connects to Hashi vault, retrieve secrets and creates file(s) with secrets data in a shared volumeMount for application (main) container to consume.

-**Recommneded to used emptyDir with medium memory to avoid writing secrets to host disk
+** Recommneded to used emptyDir with medium memory to avoid writing secrets to host disk

 ```yaml
 volumes: